Jayz-lab/firstWebsite/README.md

 # My very first website
-- Build my very first website build through a tutorial prior to going into learning web development.
+- Build my very first website following tutorial to get a taste of web development prior to going into it.
 - https://mycodingjournal.github.io/firstWebsite/

 # Website type